Suspect shot dead after throwing Molotov cocktails at police station

 The suspect later died at a hospital.
 Police have not yet released his name to the public, but said his family had been notified of his death.

-Ms Patterson added that all four officers had their body cameras on during the incident, and it was also filmed by surveillance cameras outside the station.
+Ms Patterson said all four officers had their body cameras on during the incident, and it was also filmed by surveillance cameras outside the station.
 That video footage will be reviewed, she said, as the altercation is investigated.

-Footage of the aftermath shows ash and debris on the parking lot’s pavement, as well as a car whose front bumper appears to be completely melted off.
+Footage of the aftermath shows ash and debris on the parking lot’s pavement, as well as a car whose front bumper appeared to be completely melted off.
 Firefighters were eventually able to put out the blaze later that afternoon.

 The fire was so severe, Ms Patterson said, that they became a danger to the suspect himself after he was shot.